South Sinai Guvernement

 The word Dahab is Arabic for gold and possibly references the geographic locality; gold washed down from the desert mountains may have accumulated on the alluvial flood plain where the town stood.
 Some locals attribute the title to the colour of the sky just after sunset.
 The name may also reference the colour of the sands to the south of the city itself.

 One local story concerning the town’s name stems from the floods that wash through the city every five or six years.
-More significant than average seasonal storms in the mountains cause a great rush of water to surge down to the sea, dragging tremendous amounts of sand.
-During this time, the town is cut in two by the flood, the bay is stirred up, and the sands turn it a golden yellow.
+More significant than average, seasonal storms in the mountains cause a great water rush to the sea, dragging tremendous amounts of sand.
+During this time, the town is cut in two by the flood, the bay is stirred up, and the sands turn a golden yellow.
 It typically lasts a few days and has caused damage and loss of life in the past as people were unaware of the sudden onset and the force the water moves.
 Today, locals are ready when they see the clouds over the mountains.
 Anyone lucky enough to witness it will remember it for a long time.

-According to the Bedouins of the area, however, the name “Dahab” has a different origin.
+However, according to the Bedouins of the area, the name “Dahab” has a different origin.
 When the Bedouin people came there, they called it “Waqaat Thahaab” (وقت ذهب), which translates literally as “Time Goes”.
-This name originates from the fact that one could quickly lose track of time as the days would begin to run together.
+This name originates from the fact that one could quickly lose track of time as the days begin to run together.
 The name was then shortened to “Thahaab” (ذهب) but was misunderstood by travellers who thought they were saying Dahab.

 Local Bedouin children, sometimes encouraged by their families, come to beach cafes and restaurants to sell items such as woven bracelets to tourists.